turbot/pipes-docs/docs/integrations/aws.md

 ![](/images/docs/pipes/org-integrations-aws-setup.png)

 Optionally, provide a **Handle Prefix** to be pre-pended to the names of connections created from this integration.
-This is optional but may be useful for organizational purposes, or to ensure the uniqueness of the generated connection handles.
+This is optional but may be useful for organizational purposes or to ensure the uniqueness of the generated connection handles.

 Next, set up the trust relationship for the discovered accounts.
 In order for Pipes to access the discovered accounts, a cross-account role must be created in each discovered account.
 You can set these roles up manually, or Pipes can generate a CloudFormation StackSet to help automate the process.
 Depending on your preference, follow the **Automatic Setup** or **Manual Setup** instructions, then enter the **Role Name** and **External ID**.
 Pipes will dynamically generate the **Role ARN** for each discovered account based on its ID and the provided **Role Name**.
 Choose the **Regions** that you would like configured in the child connections.